-I am well aware that this predilection elicits a giant "ewwww" from most of the sex-having population, but I have always liked a little "daddy talk" in the bedroom.
-No, I don't want to have sex with MY father, but using the word, loaded as it is with connotations of power and taboo, gets me unapologetically hot.
+I am well aware that women who call their lovers "daddy" elicits a giant "ewwww" from most of the sex-having population, but I have always liked a little "daddy talk" in the bedroom.
+No, I don't want to have sex with my father, but using the word — loaded as it is with connotations of power and taboo — gets me unapologetically hot.

-According to the recent article "Sick or Sexy?
+According to an article titled "Sick or Sexy?
 When He's 'Daddy' in the Bedroom," I'm not the only perv enjoying a little faux-incest during sex.
-MSNBC mostly focuses on new parents who discover their day-to-day nicknames can also spice things up in the bedroom, but if pornography and the ads on Craigslist's Casual Encounters have anything to teach us about it, they're not the only ones who like some paternal pillow talk.
+MSNBC mostly focuses on new parents who discover that their day-to-day nicknames can also spice things up in the bedroom, but if pornography and the ads on Craigslist's Casual Encounters have anything to teach us about it, they're not the only ones who like some paternal pillow talk.

 It probably grosses some people out, but like so much of the weird stuff that bubbles to the top of the murky swamp of psychosexual quirks and kinks, who's it really hurting?